niroopkris/cse15l-lab-reports/lab1.md

 Working directory: `/home/lecture1`

-The output is every .txt file within the `messages` directory, because when using the `ls` command with a directory as an argument, the output will be a list of all the files and directories within the specified directory.
+Our output is every .txt file within the `messages` directory, because when using the `ls` command with a directory as an argument, the output will be a list of all the files and directories within the specified directory.
 In this case, the `messages` directory only has .txt files and no directories within it, so our output reflects that.
 No errors here.

 ---
 3: File